maoyuans/chronicles-of-terre/homebrew/Origins.md

 - Legionnaire: You gain proficiency in your choice of **Athletics** or **Acrobatics**, and one martial weapon of your choice.
 If you are already proficient with all martial weapons, you may instead choose a weapon and gain +1 to attack rolls with them.
 - Grove Keeper: You gain proficiency in **History** and **Woodcarver's Tools**.
 You may cast Speak with Plants once per long rest, and you have advantage on persuasion checks against plants.
 - Druid-in-Training: You gain proficiency in **Animal Handling** and {**Herbalism Kit**.
 You learn a Druid cantrip, with Wisdom as your casting ability.
 - Gate Warden: You gain proficiency in **Arcana**.
-You may cast **Detect Magic** with this trait a number of times equal to your proficiency bonus, recharging on long rest.
-Wisdom is your spellcasting ability for this trait.
+You may cast **Detect Magic** with this feature a number of times equal to your proficiency bonus per long rest.
+Wisdom is your spellcasting ability for this feature.
 - Ruin Scholar: You gain proficiency in **Investigation** and **Mason's Tool**.
-You may cast **Identify** at will without material components, with Wisdom as your spellcasting ability.
+You may cast **Identify** at will without material components.
+Wisdom is your spellcasting ability for this feature.
 - Nether-Influenced: You gain proficiency in **Deception**.
-You learn a Wizard, Sorcerer, or Warlock cantrip, with Charisma as your spellcasting ability.
+You learn a Wizard, Sorcerer, or Warlock cantrip of your chocie.
+Charisma is your spellcasting ability for this feature.
 - Forest Hermit: You gain proficiency in **Survival** and **Carpenter's Tools**.
 You can automatically feed a number of party members by foraging depending on the environment, with a maximum of three in rich environments such as that of Verza.

 ## Hollunberg Origins